sakapon/Build-Release/README.md

 ### Specification
 - Increment the assembly version (call the [**Version 1up**](#version-1up))
-- Build a release by MSBuild
+- Build a release by the MSBuild
 - Create a ZIP file from the build result

 ## NuGet Packup
-The PowerShell script to create a NuGet package for the project.
+The PowerShell script to build the project and create a NuGet package.

+### Specification
+- Increment the assembly version (call the [**Version 1up**](#version-1up))
+- Build a release by the MSBuild
+- Create a NuGet package from the build result

 ## Usage
 There are options to use the tools: